seven days and six nights in the Pearl of the Caribbean

 - Breakfast in hotel.
 (Included)

-- Depending on the time of your airline departure you may enjoy a relaxing early morning swim in one of the two pools or a walk the Malecon with the Straits of Florida next to you.
+- Depending on the time of your airline departure you may enjoy a relaxing early morning swim or a walk along the Malecon with the Straits of Florida next to you.

 - Hotel check-out.